Where is Gordon Strachan now?

 He enjoyed four seasons at the club winning the Scottish Premier League three times in succession but resigned in 2009 after failing to win the league title for a fourth time in a row.

-Strachan then had three years out of the managerial game and made many appearances as a pundit and match analyst on a variety of football programmes.
+He then spent three years out of the managerial game and made many appearances as a pundit and match analyst on a variety of football programmes.

 He finally returned to football management in 2013 when he replaced Craig Levein as manager of the Scottish national team.